 - Chevron USA in a number of FTC investigations into gas and oil pricing in various regions of the United States.

 Mr. Arquit is regularly recognized as one of the world’s top antitrust attorneys.
-For the past nine years, he has consistently been ranked by Chambers USA and Chambers Global as a leading lawyer in his field.
-Chambers notes that peers describe him as “a phenomenal lawyer” who is “right at the top of the market,” and that sources comment “He’s a great tactician.
+For over the past ten years, he has consistently been ranked by Chambers USA and Chambers Global as a leading lawyer in his field.
+Chambers notes that “he is one of the leading transaction antitrust attorneys in the country” and a “first-rate antitrust litigator” who is “right at the top of the market.”
+Clients and peers comment in Chambers that they “really like working with him” and consider him to be an “impressive person” with “a phenomenal reputation” and “good instincts” and note “He’s a great tactician.
 The agencies like him and the clients love him.”
-The Legal 500 recently named him a leading practitioner in his field for the 10th consecutive year (2007-2016).
-The 2013-2016 editions of Euromoney’s Benchmark Litigation identified him as a “Litigation Star” both nationally and in New York, for antitrust litigation.
+The Legal 500 has named him a leading practitioner in his field for over 10 years.
+The 2013-2019 editions of Euromoney’s Benchmark Litigation identified him as a “Litigation Star” both nationally and in New York, for antitrust litigation.

 Law360 has named him on its list of the “10 Most Admired Competition Attorneys” and in 2015, he was one of 50 lawyers named to the “Lawdragon 500: The Legends” list for being recognized on the Lawdragon 500 Leading Lawyers in America list for 10 consecutive years (2005-2015).
 Lawdragon wrote that Mr. Arquit is “One of the most accomplished antitrust lawyers ever and a model for public service and professionalism.”
 In March 2010, National Law Journal selected him as one of the “Decade’s Most Influential Lawyers,” one of only 40 selected.